 Maxwell-in-Washington provides a mix of policy relevant professional development courses and faculty-supervised internships that fulfill our hallmark emphasis on experiential learning.
 Nearly 200 undergraduate and graduate students participate in the

-In the past year, students completed a total of 130 internships at 82 different Washington organizations.
+In a typical year, students completed a total of 130 internships at 82 different Washington organizations.
 Maxwell-in-Washington faculty exposed students to over 150 public policy and international affairs experts representing government, NGOs, think tanks,

-Faculty and staff
+Faculty and Staff